hrszpuk/rizzlang/RZZIFICATION.md

 // If statement
-vibe check x is less than 100 then yap "x < 100" ratio x is 100 then yap "x == 100" ratio x is greater than 100 then tap "x > 100" ratio then yap "idek"
+vibe check x is less than 100 then yap "x < 100" ratio x is 100 then yap "x == 100" ratio x is greater than 100 { tap "x > 100" }
+ratio then yap "idek"

 // Pattern matching
-goofy x
+goofy x {
   ahh 100 then yap "x == 100"
   ahh <100 then yap "x < 100"
   ahh >100 then yap "x > 100" fall
   ahh -100..0 then fall
-ahh then yap "oh no" then sigma x is 10
+  ahh { yap "oh no" sigma x is 10 }
+}

 // Loops
-cooking y
+cooking y {
-  then x is x - 1
+  x is x - 1
-  then yap x
+  yap x
-  then vibe check x is 0 then big yikes cooked
+  vibe check x is 0 then cooked
+}

-cooking from x to 0
+cooking from x to 0 {
-  then sigma i is x's index
+  sigma i is x's index
-  then yap i
+  yap i
-cooked
+}

 // Lists
 sigma squad is [based, cringe, based, based] sigma squad2 is [..squad, based, based]

-cooking through squad with item yap item cooked
+cooking through squad with item {
+  yap item
+}

 // Functions
-slay double with sigma a then rizz a * 2 slay string_to_list with sigma s then sigma l is [] then cooking through s with c then append c to l cooked then rizz l
+slay double with sigma a then rizz a * 2 slay string_to_list with sigma s {
+  sigma l is []
+  cooking through s with c then append c to l cooked rizz l
+}

 /// Main function
-main character with sigma argc argv then yap z rizz
+main character with sigma argc argv {
+  then yap z
+  rizz
+}

 // Sum types
 zesty Game is Win or Loss